Google Play Books alternatives

 2013.
 Google Play to sell and rent digital textbooks

-In August, Google will introduce the option to purchase and rent digital textbooks through the Google Play Books store.
-Google has collaborated with the five largest textbook publishers to provide students with the opportunity to buy digital textbooks or rent them for a duration of up to six months.
-According to Google, these textbooks will be priced at "up to 80 percent" lower than the print list prices, which aligns with Amazon's claim for Kindle textbook rentals.
-While Google already offers a few digital textbooks on the Play store, these are not from major publishers and are not available for rental.
-By entering the textbook market, Google aims to compete with established players such as Amazon, Barnes & Noble, and Apple, who have already ventured into the digital textbook space.
+In August, Google will begin offering digital textbooks for purchase and rental through the Google Play Books store.
+Google has announced partnerships with the five largest textbook publishers, allowing students to buy or rent digital textbooks for up to six months.
+The company stated that prices would be “up to 80 percent” lower than print list prices, a similar claim made by Amazon for Kindle textbook rentals.
+While Google is already selling some digital textbooks through the Play store, these are not from major publishers and are not available for rental.
+Entering the textbook market positions Google to compete with Amazon, Barnes & Noble and Apple, all of which have already established a presence in the digital textbook industry.

 2013.
 Google Play Books is Now Available in 9 More Countries in Europe

-The ebook store that ranks as the world's second slowest in terms of expansion is Google Play Books.
-However, it has recently achieved notable progress by launching new local ebookstores in nine additional countries.
-These countries include the Czech Republic, Denmark, Finland, Greece, Hungary, Netherlands, Poland, Romania, and Sweden.
-In late June, Google Play Books also expanded its reach to Portugal, Austria, Ireland, and Belgium.
-Currently, Google's ebook store operates in a total of 26 countries, spanning from the United States to Russia and Australia.
-The store predominantly offers Epub format ebooks and actively supports Epub3 while discouraging other ebook formats.
+The world’s second most slowly expanding ebook store, Google Play Books, made some headway this week with the introduction of new local ebookstores in nine additional countries: Czech Republic, Denmark, Finland, Greece, Hungary, Netherlands, Poland, Romania and Sweden.
+In late June, Google Play Books extended its reach to Portugal, Austria, Ireland and Belgium.
+Google's ebookstore is now accessible in 26 countries, from the US to Russia to Australia.
+It mainly offers EPUB format and is actively promoting EPUB3 while discouraging other ebook formats.

 2013.
 Google Play Books now allows users to upload own ebooks

-In a recent update to its Android and iOS apps, Google Play Books now offers the ability for users to upload a maximum of 1,000 PDF and EPUB files to their Google Play accounts.
-These files can be easily uploaded from users' computers or imported from Google Drive, provided they are under 50MB in size.
-Once uploaded to the library, the files can be accessed on the web as well as on Android and iOS phones and tablets, as announced by the internet giant on Wednesday.
-Importantly, the synchronization of page positions, bookmarks, and notes across multiple devices enables users to seamlessly continue reading from where they left off when switching between devices.
-This feature provides Google with a competitive advantage over Apple iBooks, as the latter currently does not support user-uploaded content.
+The latest update to Google Play Books for Android and iOS enables users to upload up to 1,000 PDF and EPUB files to their Google Play accounts.
+Files can be uploaded from users' computers or imported from Google Drive, provided they are under 50MB in size.
+Once added to the library, the files will be accessible on the Web, as well as on Android and iOS smartphones and tablets, according to an announcement from the Web giant on Wednesday.
+The files' page locations, bookmarks and notes will be synchronizable across all chosen devices, allowing users to pick up reading where they left off when switching devices.
+This feature could give Google an advantage over Apple iBooks, which currently does not support user-uploaded content.

 2013.
 Barnes & Noble integrates Google Play into Nook tablets